mrward/monodevelop-nuget-extensions/README.md

  * Installing a NuGet package from the unified search
  * Listing Portable Class Libraries available on the local machine
+ * Installing, updating, uninstalling NuGet packages for multiple projects in one step.

 # Requirements